stgeorgeshurstville/bulletin/_docs/sermon.md

 b) "No" - delayed by God's grace

-4. Are you prepared for Jesus' 2nd coming?
+4.Are you prepared for Jesus' 2nd coming?

 ## Q&A